 Each subject area and area grade level consists of predetermined units of study, with a summative assessment at the conclusion of each unit.
-Summative assessments come in a variety of forms in order to ascertain students' enduring understandings.
-Project-based applications of knowledge and skills are encouraged when possible, but there is also value to "traditional tests" when properly designed and appropriately used.
+Summative assessments come in various forms to ascertain students' enduring understandings.
+Project-based applications of knowledge and skills are encouraged, when possible, but there is also value to "traditional tests" when properly designed and appropriately used.
 The principal is the instructional leader of the school and regularly advises teachers to ensure the appropriateness of summative assessments.
-Summative assessments should be completed primarily within the school day, but portions may be required to be completed elsewhere when appropriate.
+Summative assessments should be completed mainly within the school day, but portions may be required elsewhere when appropriate.
 Summative assessments can be completed as an individual or group at the discretion of the teacher, but each student should be individually assessed based on his or her work.
-When the nature of the assessment permits, summative assessments should be evaluated using a rubric with indicators that is provided with the description of the assessment at the beginning of the unit of study.
-For each unit of study, teachers should retain samples of summative assessments exhibiting high, medium, and low quality work and any accompanying rubrics with feedback.
+When the assessment permits, summative assessments should be evaluated using a rubric with indicators provided with the assessment description at the beginning of the unit of study.
+For each unit of study, teachers should retain samples of summative assessments exhibiting high, medium, and low-quality work and any accompanying rubrics with feedback.
 Each summative assessment is completed at a time appropriate to the unit of study and no additional weight is given to summative assessments completed at the conclusion of a semester.
-For third through eighth grade, summative assessments constitute 50% of the marking period grade and are defined as projects, tests, and quizzes.
+For third through sixth grade, summative assessments constitute 50% of the marking period grade and are defined as projects, tests, and guizzes.